Antfield-Creations/fafa-vae/journal/README.md

 it so it appears.
 Let's see where the model performance ends up after 128 epochs.

 ## 2022-04-15
-After try 1 the VQVAE already shows much, much better reconstructions than the standard VAE.
+After try 1 the VQ-VAE already shows much, much better reconstructions than the standard VAE.
 The 256 epochs I train for, show much clearer figures.
 Interestingly, the model focuses much more on the general picture than on trivial things, such as logos and watermarks.
 It shows decent quality images and it can certainly improve with a bit more training, for sure.
 This is all on a 4-layer conv mirrored to deconv on the decoder, with the largest layer having 64 filters.
 It'd